apurvam/ksql/docs/developer-guide/syntax-reference.md

 1. For every record, the contents of the Kafka message key must be the same as the contents of the column set in `KEY` (which is derived from a field in the Kafka message value).
-2.  `KEY` must be set to a value column with the same SQL type as the key column.
+2. The Kafka message key must have a [valid type](serialization.md).

 If these conditions aren't met, then the results of aggregations and joins may be incorrect.
 However, if your data doesn't meet these